Unlocking the Power of Fractions: A thorough look

 - Complex Fractions: These are fractions where the numerator, denominator, or both contain fractions themselves.
 To simplify a complex fraction, multiply the numerator and denominator by the least common multiple of all the denominators within the complex fraction.

 - Solving Equations with Fractions: Equations involving fractions can be solved by using the same principles as solving equations with whole numbers.
-However, it's often helpful to clear the fractions by multiplying both sides of the equation by the least common multiple of the denominators.
+Even so, it's often helpful to clear the fractions by multiplying both sides of the equation by the least common multiple of the denominators.

 - Fractions in Algebra: Fractions are used extensively in algebra to represent rational expressions and solve algebraic equations.